EvadeMaster/SaladBind-1/README.md

 *I* did **not** create this application, do not contact me for support (besides making minor tweaks)!

-The little support there is can be found at an [archive of the wiki FAQ.](https://web.archive.org/web/20220518225746/https://wiki.litdevs.org/wiki/SaladBind/FAQ).
+The little support there is can be found at the [FAQ](https://github.com/EvadeMaster/UnstableBind/wiki/FAQ).

 # SaladBind
 #### This branch is stable